Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 In 0.6.3 there are now dedicated GUI elements for Regular Expression inputs.
 Special regex patterns such as backslash sequences are visually distinct.
-Additionally the GUI verifies that the regex is syntactically correct and offers suggestion.
+Additionally the GUI verifies that the regex is syntactically correct and offers suggestions.
 Users can type `?` to receive further regular expression suggestions and help them build their regex.